Oslo Travel Guide

 Public transportation in Oslo

-It is quite convenient to move around in Oslo, the distances are short, whenever you walk or biking.
+It is quite convenient to move around in Oslo, the distances are short, whenever you walk or bike.
 The public transport network in Oslo and the surrounding county Akershus is part of the same ticket and price system.